Xelraz1/LFDAscendedDefault/README.md

 ## Features
 - Automatically selects **Random Ascended Dungeon** on LFD open
 - Prevents the UI/server from snapping back to **Heroic** (only during the first couple seconds after opening)
-- Lets you manually select Heroic later without being forced back
+- Lets you manually select another dungeon option if you do not want to auto select Ascended

+---

+## Change Default Dungeon
+- Select the "Default" button in the Dungeon Finder menu
+- Select what queue option you want to be defaulted to
+- Save selection

 ---